Bharatk2/Sport-EventsiOS/README.md

 ## Installation

-- Clone or download zip of the repository and go to your terminal cd project where Xcode & type pod install.
+- Clone or download zip of the repository and go to your terminal, cd project where Xcode & type pod install.

 ## Contribute